icon Tunelf Audio Converter

 • Support the customization of audio parameters like the format and sample rate

-Can You Add Local Files to Apple Music?
-Yes!
+How to Add Local Files to Apple Music PC/Mac/iPhone/iPad

 By Noah Brown

 Apple Music is an excellent music streaming platform where users can stream over 100 million songs and 30,000 playlists online and offline.
 However, there are some times when you want to add local files to Apple Music for playing.
-The local audio files, including sound recordings, purchased music files, demos, and original audio files, stored on your devices are not included in the music collection of Apple Music.
-While switching from one media player to another is knotty, you can try to add local files to Apple Music on your device.
-Here is a quick look at how to upload local files to Apple Music.
+The local audio, including sound recordings, purchased music, demos, and original audio file, stored on your devices are not included in the music collection of Apple Music.
+While switching from one media player to another is knotty, you can try to add them to Apple Music on your device.
+Here is a quick look at how to add local files to Apple Music.
 Let’s check out now.

 Part 1.
 Can You Add Local Files to Apple Music?

-Like Spotify and Amazon Music, Apple Music provides the function to add your local files.
-It’s easy to upload local files to Apple Music on a Mac.
-If you use a Windows computer, you can also upload your local files to iTunes, then you can sync your local files to Apple Music on your iPhone or other Apple devices.
-However, all subscribers to Apple Music cannot access local files on an Android device as the Apple Music for Android app doesn’t allow users to upload and sync local files.
+Like Spotify, Apple Music provides the function to add your local files.
+It’s easy to upload files to Apple Music on a Mac.
+If you use a Windows computer, you can also upload your files to iTunes, then you can sync your them to Apple Music on your iPhone or other Apple devices.
+However, all subscribers cannot access local files on an Android device as the Android app doesn’t allow users to upload and sync local files.

 What kinds of local files are compatible with Apple Music?

-Not all local files can be imported into Apple Music.
+Not all files can be imported into Apple Music.
 There are several music formats, including MP3, M4A, and AAC, compatible with Apple Music.
-If you plan to upload local files to Apple Music, you need to check the audio format of your local files.
-Make sure that your local files are compatible with Apple Music.
+If you plan to upload local files to Apple Music, you need to check the audio format of them.
+Make sure that your files are compatible with Apple Music.

 Can you add local files to Apple Music without computer?

-No, you cannot directly upload your local files to Apple Music on an iPhone or other Apple devices.
-You are only allowed to sync your local files you’ve uploaded into Apple Music from your computer to your iPhone.
-So, you need a computer to complete the uploading of local files to Apple Music.
+No, you cannot directly upload audio to Apple Music on an iPhone or other Apple devices.
+You are only allowed to sync the files you’ve uploaded into Apple Music from your computer to your iPhone.
+So, you need a computer to complete the uploading process.

 Is it possible to upload local files to Apple Music on Android devices?

 No, it isn’t.
-The Apple Music for Android app doesn’t support directly uploading local files.
-What’s more, all the local files you’ve uploaded into Apple Music on your computer cannot be synced to your Android device.
+The Apple Music for Android app doesn’t support directly uploading music.
+What’s more, all the files you’ve uploaded into Apple Music on your computer cannot be synced to your Android device.

 Part 2.
-How to Put Local Files on Apple Music for PC/Mac
+How to Import Local Files to Apple Music on PC/Mac

-You can enjoy your local audio files together with Apple Music on multiple devices.
+You can enjoy your audio files together with Apple Music on multiple devices.
 Here is a guide on how to upload local files to Apple Music on a computer.
-You can follow the instructions below to add local audio files to Apple Music whether you are using a Windows PC or a Mac.
+You can follow the instructions below to add your audio files whether you are using a Windows PC or a Mac.
 The only thing you should consider is a subscription to Apple Music.
 Let’s get started.

-2.1 Add Your Own Music to Apple Music on a Windows PC
+2.1 Upload Music Files to Apple Music on Windows

 Step 1.
 Launch iTunes on your computer if you have iTunes installed.